Download one of our guides to the LkSG, EUDR, CSRD & sustainability now Mehr erfahren →

-Globally, one in ten children is affected by child labor, and the figures are even higher in the poorest regions such as sub-Saharan Africa.
+Globally, one in thirteen children is affected by child labor, with the figures being even higher in the poorest regions such as sub-Saharan Africa.
 Crisis areas are particularly affected, where many children are forced to work under extreme conditions.

 Laws such as the Youth Employment Protection Act (JArbSchG) in Germany aim to prohibit or regulate child labor.
 International agreements such as the UN Convention on the Rights of the Child and ILO conventions set global standards to protect children from exploitation and guarantee their right to education and a safe childhood.
 Convention No. 138 sets the minimum age for employment at 15 years, while No. 182 prohibits exploitative and hazardous child labor, including slavery, child prostitution, hazardous work environments and activities.